 - Recommendation for the execution of Certificate of Occupancy (by Executive Secretary Land Use Allocation Committee, Senior Special Assistant Lands & Permanent Secretary Lands)

-- Performance of Certificate of Occupancy (by Governor)
+- Execution of Certificate of Occupancy (by Governor)

 - Stamp Duty (by Commissioner for Stamp Duties)